If the Sky Came Down

 If the Sky Came Down is the fifth studio album by Finnish metal band Lost Society, released on 7 October 2022, through Nuclear Blast.
 The album spawned the singles "112", "Stitches", and "What Have I Done", the lattermost single receiving a music video filmed at the 2022 Tuska Festival.

 The album debuted at number 3 on the Finnish official album chart and number 2 on the physical album chart.
+Similar to the previous album, No Absolution, the band continues the modern direction of incorporating metalcore, groove metal and nu metal sounds, ditching most of their earlier thrash metal elements.